 (vi) The Hines IWW discharge to ground water shall not present a danger to the public health, safety or welfare and will not result in any discernable environmental, social or economic effects.

 b.
 The ground water quality criteria exemption for TDS is granted for a duration of five (5) years from the date Modification J to the Hines Conditions of Certification becomes effective (expiration is July 2027).
-Any future exemptions must be petitioned for by the applicant through the Siting Coordination Office as a modification to the Conditions of Certification pursuant to the Power Plant Siting Act, Section 403.516(1)(c), F.S.
+Any future exemptions must be petitioned for by the applicant through the Siting Coordination Office as a Modification to the Conditions of Certification pursuant to the Power Plant Siting Act, Section 403.516(1)(c), F.S.
 The exemption extends only to the ground water elements of the Hines Site Certification License PA92-33.
 The exemption will not affect NPDES discharge under the Clean Water Act to surface waters of the state, nor will it alter any permit conditions related to surface waters.

 c.
 The exemption provides relief only from the total dissolved solids standard contained in Rule 62-550.310, F.A.C. as referenced in Rule 62-520.420, F.A.C.
 All other ground water quality standards, and the minimum criteria contained in Rule 62-520.400, F.A.C., are in effect as applicable to this facility.